 DC2-C-1.
 Visual Depth and Interest: Add depth to facades where appropriate by incorporating balconies, canopies, awnings, decks, or other secondary elements into the façade design.
 Add detailing at the street level in order to create interest for the pedestrian and encourage active street life and window shopping (in retail areas).
+Detailing may include features such as distinctive door and window hardware, projecting windowsills, ornamental tile or metal, and other high-quality surface materials and finishes.

 DC2-C-2.
-Dual Purpose Elements: Consider architectural features that can be dual purpose- adding depth, texture, and scale as well as serving other project functions.
+Dual Purpose Elements: Consider architectural features that can be dual purpose-adding depth, texture, and scale as well as serving other project functions.
+Examples include shading devices and windows that add rhythm and depth as well as contribute toward energy efficiency and/or savings or canopies that provide street-level scale and detail while also offering weather protection.
+Where these elements are prominent design features, the quality of the materials is critical.

 DC2-C-3.
-Fit with Neighboring Buildings: Use design elements to achieve a successful fit between a building and its neighbors.
+Fit with Neighboring Buildings: Use design elements to achieve a successful fit between a building and its neighbors, such as: